Who are the Rohingya?

 The community faces a number of restrictions which affect basic rights and many aspects of their daily lives.
-Approximately 120,000 people are still left in camps for Internally Displaced People (IDPs).

-What is happening in Rakhine state?
+What happened in Rakhine state?

 In the early hours of 25 August 2017, violence broke out in Rakhine State, Myanmar.
 The extent and implications remain uncertain.
 It is not known how many more Rohingya are still trapped in conflict zones of Rakhine state, where needs are unknown and access virtually impossible.

 ActionAid is especially concerned about the impact of the violence on women and girls, who are in particular need of protection and assistance.
 The Government of Myanmar has restricted humanitarian access to Rakhine state.
 This means that UN agencies and NGOs are unable to provide aid and immediate relief to civilians in desperate need.

 Who is most affected by the Rohingya refugee crisis?

 ActionAid Bangladesh reports that women are heavily affected, as well as those with disabilities and the elderly.
 They also note a high number of unaccompanied children arriving in Bangladesh who either have lost their parents during the displacement or were brought over by their extended family members.

 ActionAid staff in Cox’s Bazar, the Bangladeshi city and port where most of the Rohingya have sought shelter having arrived from the Myanmar border, estimate that approximately 60% of refugees are single mothers.
 The most urgent needs are for shelter, food, water, sanitation and hygiene.